Rushil-Kakadiya-1101/Zoro.to_app/README.md

 # Zoro.to_app
-An elegant free anime online streaming app for all kind of Android devices.
+An elegant free anime online streaming app for all kinds of Android devices, with an attractive UI.
+The app offers different servers to choose from for streaming the same anime without getting ad interruptions.

 ## Features
 1. *Animated UI* : A beautiful and user interface with subtle animations.